Code-Institute-Submissions/MeganRoberts-dev-dressage_club/README.md

 ### Future Features

 - Newsletter sign up in footer
     - Add an email form section in the footer for users to autmatically sign up to a newsletter, using bootstrap (https://getbootstrap.com/docs/5.0/forms/overview/).
-A newsletter is an easy way to boost the clubs network.
+A newsletter is an easy way to boost a clubs network.
 - Additional page for events
     - This page would include training events aswell as compeition events and a search bar for users to find events near them.
 This feature will make the wesbite more inclusive for users.
 - Multiple carousels in gallery page
-    - Add more but smaller image carousels with bootstrap (https://getbootstrap.com/docs/4.0/components/carousel/).
-Tis will give a better aesthetic in my opinion.
+    - Add multiple image carousels with bootstrap (https://getbootstrap.com/docs/4.0/components/carousel/).
+This will bost the websites asethetic.

 ## Tools & Technologies Used